project-bluebird/simurgh/README.md

 ```
 Success!

 ## Development

 In order to get things up and running, it is important to emphasise the
 dependencies tree of the packages outlined above.
-When cloning `simugh` be sure
+When cloning `simurgh` be sure
 to run:

 ```bash